canlab/canlab_single_trials/README.md

 # CANLab Single Trials Repository

-This repository is designed for education and model and algorithm development for multivariate pattern analysis (MVPA).
+This repository is designed for education and model and algorithm development for multivariate pattern analysis (MVPA) in Matlab.
 Its purpose is to provide access to a currated dataset in a homogenous format suitable for immediate MVPA applications.

 This repository will download single trial data from the cloud if it is unavailable, and directly provides canlab_dataset objects with study metadata.